Administrations usually last 12 months with possible extensions of up to 6 months with court consent.

 In the event that the administration process lasts 6 months or longer, the administrator has to report to the creditors on their progress and file reports to Company House.

-Common Exit Strategies
+Common Exit Strategies from Administration

 The company is protected by the court while the administrator works with the directors to put together a plan for the company voluntary arrangement.
 If the creditors agree to the CVA, the company is handed back to the directors who can continue to trade.
 This process can be completed in a matter of weeks.